 Undergraduate work placement module

-We offer second-year undergraduate music students the opportunity to gain experience in a workplace relevant to their studies.
+Second-year undergraduate music students can gain experience in a workplace relevant to their studies.
 This module is an integral, credit-bearing part of your degree.

 We offer more than 20 placements at music-related organisations in Nottingham and the East Midlands, including: